-The College of Arts and Sciences (CAS) is pleased to continue the assistantship enhancement program designed to help departments in the college recruit top prospective graduate students into their terminal degree programs.
-This competitive enhancement will provide an additional $4,000 in salary per academic year for up to four consecutive years.
-The assistantship enhancement will be provided in addition to the funding package offered by each student’s academic program.
+The College of Arts and Sciences (CAS) is pleased to provide an assistantship enhancement program designed to recruit top prospective graduate students into our terminal graduate degree programs.
+This competitive enhancement will provide an additional $4,000 in compensation each academic year for up to four consecutive years*.
+The graduate assistantship enhancement will be provided in addition to the funding package offered by each student’s academic program.

-There are three independent nomination deadlines selected to help CAS graduate programs recruit top doctoral and MFA students both early and later in the admissions process.
+There are three independent nomination deadlines selected to help CAS graduate programs recruit top terminal degree students throughout the admissions process.
 Full and fair consideration will be given to each nominee, regardless of nomination period.

 The nomination deadlines for the upcoming admissions cycle are:

-- A maximum one-page letter from the graduate director summarizing the nominee's merits and the total financial support offered to the nominee by the program; this letter should also include the ranking of the nominees if more than one nominee is being put forward.
+- A 1-2 page letter from the graduate director summarizing the nominee's merits and the total financial support offered to the nominee by the program.
+Include the ranking of the nominees if more than one nominee is being put forward.

 - Nominee’s graduate application including three letters of recommendation, transcripts, and the personal statement submitted for graduate admission by the nominee.